HelloWorldFam/ubc-explorer-parser/README.md

 Steps to generate JSON output for use with UBC Explorer site:
 - follow eyqs's instructions below on how to get req running
 - make sure your Python environment is set up properly
-- run ubcalend_txt.py
+- run ubcalend_txt.py (in the scrapers/ubc/ directory
-- run ubcexplorerscript.py
+- run ubcexplorerscript.py (in the root directory)

 # req